sophiarupina13/rollingDice/README.md

 # rollingDice
-application for rolling a dice
+An application for rolling a dice

+The project is placed in "master" branch